 I feel honored to have been with Vinforum, the oldest and most prestigious Norwegian wine magazine, since its foundation in 1986.
 I give lectures about wine, and over the years I have given speeches everywhere from private wineclubs, the national sommelier education, and I have also represented regulatory bodies in their respective embassies in Norway.
 I have also been involved in import, which has given me some insight in the thinking of producers, agents – and also how the Norwegian monopoly works.

 As you understand, I have travelled in wine countries on various continents.
 More than anything, I have crossed the Iberian peninsula from east to west, from past to present, and if there is a Spanish or Portuguese village, then I want to see it, especially if there is something on the vine.

 I believe nobody is totally independent, unless they don’t live in a society.
 So even if I have been involved in import, I have friends that are wine producers, who organize festivals – and people who work in official bodies.
 But I can assure you that when I describe a wine I do my best to give you my most honest opinion.
 I don’t believe in points for wine (nor for music), and you will get none from me.

 I am the first to admit that my taste has changed over the years, so please don’t plow through my 30 year old writings to use it against me.
 I think we as a wine drinking people have come a long way since then.
 Agnostician, yes, but I am on a mission: I believe in organic wines, as natural as possible and with sustainability in mind.
 About biodynamics: The religion you can have, but if cowhorns and preparations work (which seems to be very likely) it’s perfectly ok by me.

-Above all, Wine Chords is a blog that is in constant search for harmony in the fabulous world of wine.
+Above all, Wine Chords is a blog that is constantly playing around, searching for harmony in the wilderness of wine.

 low: <200 NOK (<15€/15£/20$)